Home

 1. Standing Jump-and-Reach

-A. Stand next to a wall and, reaching as high as you can up it, make a mark on the wall.
+• Stand next to a wall and, reaching as high as you can up it, make a mark on the wall.

-2. Jumpin' From a Box
+2. Jumping From a Box

-A. From an 18-inch box, drop to the floor and then immediately jump up as high as possible (a depth jump).
+• From an 18-inch box, drop to the floor and then immediately jump up as high as possible (a depth jump).
 Make a mark on the wall as high as you can.

-B. Measure the distance from your initial standing mark to the new jumping-from-the-box-mark.
+• Measure the distance from your initial standing mark to the new jumping-from-the-box-mark.
 That's another measure of your jump height.

 3. 3-Step Vertical Jump

-B. Measure the distance from your initial standing mark to the new 3-step vertical jump mark.
+• Measure the distance from your initial standing mark to the new 3-step vertical jump mark.
 That's another measure of your jump height.

 Considerations for the Routine

-This routine is designed for a beginner in the off-season, someone who hasn't done plyometric workouts or plyometrics jump training before BUT who has done weight training.
+This routine is designed for a beginner in the off-season, someone who hasn't done plyometric workouts or plyometrics jump training before but who has done weight training.

 Plyometrics Jump Training Routine